BAMGames/europa-universalis-rules/doc/hre.md

 The third line joined the Protestant in 1608.
 However, it remained strictly neutral.
-Mainly noted for inheriting Jülich and Cleves (aka province of *Köln*) just before TYW, it remained strictly neutral during TYW.
+Mainly noted for inheriting Jülich and Cleves (aka province of *Jülich*) just before TYW, it remained strictly neutral during TYW.
 It was merged with the fourth in 1742 (T51) and Bavaria in 1777 (T58).
 This should intervene in the *War of Bavarian Succession*.